 Start by preheating the oven to 400ºF.
 Take two round pita breads and cut them in half, then separate the two layers so that you have four thinner pieces of pita (I used a knife to avoid ragged torn edges).
 Cut each piece into 1-inch triangles.
 I basically cut each half moon piece of bread into six wedges, then cut each wedge in half again to make a smaller triangle.
 Place the pita pieces in a bowl.

 Melt 2 Tbsp butter in the microwave, then stir in 1/4 tsp vanilla extract.
 Drizzle the butter over the pita triangles in the bowl and gently toss the pieces until they’re all coated in butter.
-The textured side of the bread was a little harder to get buttered, so I sometimes “wiped” the butter coated bowl with them to help get it on there.
+The textured side of the bread is a little harder to get buttered, so I sometimes “wiped” the butter coated bowl with them to help get it on there.

 Spread the pita triangles out onto a baking sheet in a single layer.